 - End of Year 1 – national phonic check to assess children’s ability to read phonetically.

-- End of Year 2 – national tests in reading, writing and maths to establish whether children are meeting the expected level for their age (new tests in 2016).
+- End of Year 2 – national tests in reading, writing and maths to establish whether children are meeting the expected level for their age.

 In Years 3 and 4, the children do not undertake national tests and the school uses internal systems to assess children’s progress.

-From the end of Reception to the end of Year 4 the school has devised its own assessment systems in line with Charford and Millfields First Schools.
+From the end of Reception to the end of Year 4 the school has devised its own assessment systems in line with collaboratiive First Schools.
 The children are assessed informally through their everyday performance in school and then judged to be at one of the following stages:

 - Emerging – this means they are working below national age expectations